 This is yet another of my mom’s recipes, like the sprouted moong curry, a recipe I modified by sprouting mung beans.

 But this “nadan kozhi kari” recipe is the original one without any changes.
+As authentic as nadan fish curry with coconut, Mangalore fish curry and Kerala parippu curry.
 Straight from the state of Kerala to your table!

 (You can find the exact measurements and instructions in the printable recipe card at the end of this page.)